Farbod-Mohr/Minesweeper/README.md

 - You can choose a preset from a list of provided board sizes and mine counts, or enter your own.
 - All gameplay features from the original game are here: flag placement, cell digging, and mine explosions.
 - Saves your high-scores locally.
-- Has input support for both keyboard *and* mouse.

 ---